jonathanmcdaniel/responsive/README.md

 There are 4 types of columns: _phone_, _tablet_, _desktop_, and _wide_.
 Each have specific widths ranging from 10-100% of the parent width.
 The column class names follow the style `.[device]-col-[size]`. [device] is phone, tablet, desktop or wide. [size] is a number 1-10 representing 10-100% of width.

+### Responsive Hide
+`.phone-hide` will hide an element and its children on phone sized devices but show on others `.tablet-hide` will hide an element and its children on tablet sized devices but show on others `.desktop-hide` will hide an element and its children on desktop sized devices but show on others `.wide-hide` will hide an element and its children on wide sized devices but show on others

 ## Example Usage
 ```html
 <!-- container-extended takes up the full width of the screen -->